omniphx/forrest/README.md

 Salesforce/Force.com REST API client for Laravel.
 While it acts as more of a wrapper of the API methods, it should provide you with all the flexibility you will need to interact with the REST service.

-While this package is built for Laravel, it has been decoupled so that it can be extended into any framework or vanilla PHP application.
 Currently the only support is for Laravel 4, 5 and Lumen.

 Interested in Eloquent Salesforce Models?
 Check out [@roblesterjr04](https://github.com/roblesterjr04)'s [EloquentSalesForce](https://github.com/roblesterjr04/EloquentSalesForce) project that utilizes Forrest as it's API layer.